 Contact a Michigan Electric Scooter Accidents Attorney

 The increasing presence of electric scooters has resulted in serious accidents throughout Michigan.
-If you injured in a crash, contact our award-winning lawyers today to start your case.
+If you were injured in a crash, contact our award-winning lawyers today to start your case.
 We will begin working on your case immediately.

 We do not charge any legal fees unless you win a settlement.